Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ffplay rtsp://192.168.1.26:554/test
 ```

-The example below shows the command and the video playing:
-**image**

 ### MIPI DP display
 This command will directly stream your live footage from the camera to an HDMI or DP monitor.
 This is useful if you have a larger monitor to show to a group of people.